Synagoge

 How long should I spend visiting?

-A visit typically takes about one to two hours, allowing for exploration and reflection.
+A visit typically takes about one to two hours, allowing you to fully appreciate the exhibits and historical context.

 Is photography allowed?